smoon126/Twitter-Data-Analysis/README.md

 6. Open 'tweets_by_timezone': it will display the timezone, screen name of the Twitter user, and their tweet containing the hashtag.

-7. Analyze data as it pertains to your research.
+7. Analyze the data as it pertains to your research.